DevRel-Foundation/devrel-maturity-model/docs/glossary/developer-relations.md

 version: 1.0.0
 ---

-Developer Relations is the practice of building and nurturing relationships with external and internal teams through community engagement, technical support, education, and advocacy to enable the successful adoption of an organization’s developer products and drive business value.
+Developer Relations is the practice of building and nurturing relationships with external and internal teams through community, advocacy, education, and developer experience to enable the successful adoption of an organization’s developer products and drive business value.